mikegagnon/dlists/README.md

 assert(value == 4);
 ```

-A queue is the natural datastructure for reprenting a line of people waiting to get on a bus:
+A queue is the natural datastructure for representing a line of people waiting to get on a bus:

 - You step in line via the `enqueue` method
 - When it is your turn, you step out of the line via the `dequeue` method